w3c-ccg/vcalm/docs/verification.md

 # Verification, Validation, and Veracity

-This attempts a general, user-facing description of the process whereby a relying party checks whether they will accept VC or VP.
+This attempts a general description of the process whereby a relying party checks whether they will accept Verifiable Credential or Verifiable Presentation.
 An additional goal is to provide a framework and context for the “verification” steps provided in the vc-http-api repository.

 This process is broken into three sub-processes called Verification, Validation, and Veracity (“3V”).